-Ergot is a fungal disease caused by Claviceps africana (QDAF 2010b; GRDC 2014).
-Ergot was first recorded in Australia in 1996, is endemic to Qld, and has been found in northern NSW (QDAF 2011a; Moore et al. 2014).
-The development of resistance to ergot infection is a major goal of sorghum breeding in Australia (QDAF 2015).
+Ergot, a fungal disease caused by Claviceps africana (GRDC, 2017), was first recorded in Australia in 1996, is endemic to Qld, and has been found in Northern NSW (Ryley et al., 1996; NSW DPI, 2019).
+Some sorghum lines from Africa have good resistance to ergot and this provides a basis for the development of resistance in commercial Australian lines (QDAF, 2016a).

-Ergot infects the unfertilised sorghum flower when fungal spores land and grow down to the developing ovary, which is rapidly replaced by the fungal mass, becoming a hard body known as the sclerote (QDAF 2010b).
+Ergot infects the unfertilised sorghum flower when fungal spores land and grow down to the developing ovary, which is rapidly replaced by the fungal mass, becoming a hard fungal body known as the sclerote (QDAF, 2016b).
 Ergot infection can occur at any time if suitable weather conditions occur.
-A constant temperature of 20°C and relative humidity close to 100% favours maximum infection under experimental conditions and in the field infections are associated with at least two days of rainy weather and temperatures below 28°C (QDAF 2010b).
-Factors which result in poor or uneven pollination such as rainy conditions increase susceptibility of grain sorghum, while for late tillers, forage sorghum and male sterile lines infection can occur under a broader range of conditions (QDAF 2010b).
-Ergot is readily identified by the honeydew oozing from sorghum flowers that dries up into a white powder that is often observed on the leaves and on the soil under affected plants (Figure 8).
+A constant temperature of 20°C and relative humidity close to 100% favours maximum infection under experimental conditions and in the field, infections are associated with at least two days of rainy weather and temperatures below 28°C (QDAF, 2016a).
+Factors which result in poor or uneven pollination, such as rainy conditions, increase grain sorghum's susceptibility.
+For sorghum with late tillers, forage sorghum and male sterile lines, infection can occur under a broader range of conditions (QDAF, 2016a).
+Ergot is readily identified by the honeydew oozing from sorghum flowers (Figure 8) that dries up into a white powder.
+This powder is often observed on the leaves and on the soil under affected plants.

 Ergot reduces grain set and consequently yield.
-It also affects grain quality due to lower nutritional value and the presence of sclerotes (QDAF 2010b; Moore et al. 2014).
-Ergot can survive all year in honeydew on other hosts including S. halepense, Columbus grass (Sorghum x almum) and volunteer grain and forage sorghum, but it does not survive on sorghum stubble or as sclerotes in the soil.
-Spores are generally spread by wind, but also by insects, animals, humans and machinery (QDAF 2011c).
+It also affects grain quality due to lower nutritional value and the presence of sclerotia (QDAF, 2016a).
+Ergot can survive all year in honeydew on other hosts including S. halepense, Columbus grass (Sorghum × almum) and volunteer grain and forage sorghum, but it does not survive on sorghum stubble or as sclerotes in the soil (QDAF, 2016b, a).
+Spores are generally spread by wind, but also by insects, animals, humans and machinery.